I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_invitation_response_send_complete_parameters.md

 ## Members

-`DialogToken`

-The dialog token from the invitation response packet.
-This must match the dialog token sent with the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451807">OID_DOT11_WFD_SEND_INVITATION_RESPONSE</a> request.

 `Header`

 The type, revision, and size of the <b>DOT11_INVITATION_RESPONSE_SEND_COMPLETE_PARAMETERS</b> structure.
 The required settings for the members of <b>Header</b> are the following.